-This is our complete guide with everything that you need to know when it comes to surfing Samoa.
+This is our complete surf travel guide.
+Read for everything you need to know about surfing Samoa.

 Samoa is a country consisting of two main islands, and four smaller islands.
 The capital city is Apia, and Samoa is classed as one place of sheer natural beauty.
 The islands themselves are based in the Pacific ocean and are classed as having some of the best surfing hotspots around.
 Samoa has been seen to be a lush tropical paradise, with many palm trees, waterfalls, beautiful beaches, gorgeous weather and let’s just say, some amazing surf.
 One of the biggest reasons is because the waves are largely uncrowded.

 However, while there is no hiding the fact that the waves and surf here have been discovered for some time, it is fair to say that it isn’t like your usual holiday destination in which you can rock up and get on with what you have gone there for.
 This is why we wanted to put together this guide to help you have all the facts and information when it comes to surfing Samoa.
 Without further ado, here’s what you need to know.